DanielWinklehner/pycontrolsystem/README.md

 In the __Devices__ tab, one click on the different devices and cannels and see the ID's and other parameters.

+## Adding a Slack notification
+In the "Procedures" Dialog, there is a checkbox for Slack notifictions.
+In order for the control system to be able to actually send one, the user has to create an app and bot according to https://api.slack.com/slack-apps.
+They can then install the app to their workspace and obtain an authorization token.

+This token will have to be entered in the Slack dialog accessible from __Configure->Slack...__ in the GUI.
+A channel name that the bot is authorized to post in should also be specified.

 ## Changing the GUI using PyQt5
 _Note: This is just a random assortment of useful hints for GUI modifications_